normalhuman01/zones-server/README.md

-# PerfectZones2
+# zones-server
-The best Zones for your server.
+The best zones for your server deployment